case-contract-testing/contract-case/docs/maintainers/AddingMatchers.md

    If your matcher doesn't have enough context to strip matchers (eg, for auxillery matchers designed to be used with `and()`), then throw a `new StripUnsupportedError(matcher, matchContext)` inside your implementation of `strip()`.

+   Note that matcher executors are not allowed to call other matcher executors - only `descendAndCheck()`.
+If you need to combine matchers, do it at the DSL layer with `and()`

 2. Add the matcher executor to `MatcherExecutors.ts`:
    ```
    export const MatcherExecutors: { [T in AnyCaseNodeType]: MatcherExecutor<T> } =